Do you have bruised or bad credit and are in need of a new mortgage, or looking to refinance your existing mortgage? We can help.

 Now, if you have 20% or more as a down payment, we have lots of flexibility when it comes to lending guidelines.
 In these situations, requirements both for the re-establishment of credit and time since discharge are varied amongst our lenders, and we’re confident we can find one that would work for you.

-In addition, if you’ve recently just gotten out of bankruptcy or close to being discharged, and are looking for some advice both on re-establishing credit and wanting to know what it will take for you to qualify for a mortgage in the not too distant future, check out our Rent No More in 24 program.
+In addition, if you’ve recently just gotten out of bankruptcy or consumer proposal, or you are close to being discharged, and are looking for some guidance both on re-establishing credit and wanting to know what it will take for you to qualify for a mortgage in the not too distant future, check out our Rent No More in 24 program.

 Lender/Broker Fees for a Bad Credit Mortgage